 5.8.3 A reduction of an employee’s salary normally affects their pension benefits.
 The employee’s pension rights will normally be worth less because of the reduction in their pensionable earnings.
 Employees sacrificing salary do not suffer a reduction in pension.
 You must tell MyCSP about the member’s salary sacrifice.
 When working out the employee’s pensionable earnings MyCSP will ignore the salary sacrifice.
 MyCSP will use the member’s pre-sacrifice salary to work out their pensionable earnings.
 You must make sure that your payroll provider records the amount of salary the employee sacrifices as a notional permanent pensionable allowance.
 You must base the members’ contributions on their pre-sacrifice salary.
 The ASLC you pay will also be based on the members’ pre-sacrifice salary.

-5.9.1 Members eligible to join both partnership and premium, nuvos or alpha can switch between either scheme once in either direction.
-This means that they can switch from partnership to premium, nuvos or alpha (as applicable) only once and from premium, nuvos or alpha to partnership only once.
 A member opting for partnership within the first 3 months of service and having that choice backdated to day one does not count as a switch.
 You must ask the member to complete a Pension Switch Form.
 You should decide with MyCSP if the member returns the form to you or them.
-A copy of the Pension Switch form can be found here.
+A copy of the Pension Switch form can be found using this link: